adhihargo/rigging_tools_27/README.md

 - **Apply Lattices**.
 Applies all lattice modifiers, and deletes all shapekeys.
 I use it for lattice-initialized shapekey creation, which for me is much faster and cleaner than plain editing and sculpting.

+- **Bind to Bone**.
+Binds all selected objects to selected bone, adding armature and vertex group if none exist yet.
+Compared to just parenting objects to the bone, this is faster while still lets us add component of the object that's controlled by another bone.

 - **Copy Custom Shapes**.
 Copies custom shape from one armature to another (on bones with similar name).
 Sometimes, without knowing the cause, all custom shapes in an armature already well-fit to a character just vanishes.
 Gone.
 And it's bloody annoying to reattach them one by one, thus this operator.

 - **Create Custom Shape**.
 Creates new custom shape object and automatically assigns it to all selected bones.
 Active bone's name will become the new object's base name.
 We can: